Xordas/base-vm/README.md

 ```

-### That should get you a basic text editor with a better terminal setup along with other helpful tools.
+### That will install Terminator, Neofetch, Neovim, and Ubuntu software tools.
+All of those are very helpful.
 <br>